COVID-19: Nationwide tally up by record, Minister says nation may remember pandemic as 'blessing in disguise'

 Separately, Health Minister Vardhan also underlined the importance of the nationwide lockdown, imposed since March 24 and scheduled to remain in place till May 17, and said health should be on the radar just as much as the economy.
 Several experts have already flagged the huge economic cost of the pandemic and the lockdown, while the economic activities are yet to gain any significant traction despite various relaxations given to the industrial and agriculture units from the lockdown curbs.

 Several states are also looking to shore up their depleting revenues with Delhi announcing a 70 per cent 'corona fee' on liquor sales, allowed since Monday, and by increasing the local taxes on petrol and diesel.
 Andhra Pradesh also announced a hike in liquor prices.
-But several industry organisations have expressed their inability to resume their operations due to the labour shortage and other operational issues.
-Lakhs of migrant labour are returning to their native places including in special trains organised by the central and the state governments after most of them were rendered jobless and homeless.
+But several industry organizations have expressed their inability to resume their operations due to the labor shortage and other operational issues.
+Lakhs of migrant labor are returning to their native places including in special trains organized by the central and the state governments after most of them were rendered jobless and homeless.

 The Centre for Monitoring Indian Economy (CMIE) said in a report that India's unemployment rate has soared to 27.11% amid the COVID-19 crisis, from below 7 per cent in mid-March.
 The Mumbai-based think tank said the rate of unemployment was the highest in the urban areas, which constitute the most number of the red zones due to the COVID-19 cases, at 29.22 per cent, as against 26.69 per cent for the rural areas.